Old Earth creationism: History

-Augustine postulated an instantaneous creation and interpreted the days of Genesis allegorically, whose view also influenced Gregory the Great, Bede and Isodor of Seville.
-Augustine was not alone in viewing the days of Genesis as allegorical, others include: Didumyus the Blind, possibly Basil the Great, Clement of Alexandria, Origen and Athanasius, who interpreted the days of the Genesis narrative allegorically.
-However, this should not be understood as rejecting the literal interpretation, which patristic commentators believed could stand side by side with the allegorical.
+Augustine postulated an instantaneous creation and interpreted the six stages or phases (six "yom" in the original Hebrew texts, translated as "days" (Note: A day is the period of time it takes for the Earth to complete one revolution on its axis (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.) in English) allegorically, and his views also influenced Gregory the Great, Bede and Isidore of Seville.
+Augustine was not alone in viewing the "days" of Genesis as allegorical; others with similar views include Didymus the Blind, possibly Basil the Great, Clement of Alexandria, Origen and Athanasius.
+However, they should not be understood as rejecting the literal interpretation, which patristic commentators believed could stand side by side with the allegorical.

-Cyprian argued that each of the days of Genesis symbolically represented 1000 years of the world’s history, believing the world would endure for 7000 years.
-Irenaeus and Justin Martyr also suggested that the days of Genesis could prefigure 6000 years of earth history, quoting Psalm 90:4 and perhaps 2 Peter.
+Cyprian argued that each of the phases ("days") of Genesis symbolically represented 1,000 years of the world's history, believing the world would endure for 7,000 years.
+Irenaeus and Justin Martyr also suggested that the "days" of Genesis could prefigure 6,000 years of earth history, quoting Psalm 90:4 and perhaps 2 Peter.

 According to Hugh Ross, Thomas Aquinas supposedly denied the Genesis account as being literal with six 24 hour days.

-Thomas Chalmers popularized gap creationism, which is a form of Old Earth Creationism.
+Thomas Chalmers popularized gap creationism, which is a form of old Earth creationism.
 Additionally it was advocated by the Scofield Reference bible, which caused the theory to survive longer.

 Probably the most famous day-age creationist was American politician, anti-evolution campaigner and Scopes Trial prosecutor William Jennings Bryan.
 Unlike many of his conservative followers, Bryan was not a strict biblical literalist, and had no objection to "evolution before man but for the fact that a concession as to the truth of evolution up to man furnishes our opponents with an argument which they are quick to use, namely, if evolution accounts for all the species up to man, does it not raise a presumption in behalf of evolution to include man?"
-He considered defining the days in Genesis 1 to be twenty-four hours to be a pro-evolution straw man argument to make attacking creationists easier, and admitted under questioning at the Scopes trial that the world was far older than six thousand years, and that the days of creation were probably longer than twenty-four hours each.
+He considered defining the "days" in Genesis 1 to be twenty-four hours to be a pro-evolution straw man argument to make attacking creationists easier, and admitted under questioning at the Scopes trial that the world was far older than six thousand years, and that the "days" of creation were probably longer than twenty-four hours each.

-American Baptist preacher and anti-evolution campaigner William Bell Riley, "The Grand Old Man of Fundamentalism", founder of the World Christian Fundamentals Association and of the Anti-Evolution League of America was another prominent day-age creationist in the first half of the 20th century, who defended this position in a famous debate with friend and prominent young Earth creationist Harry Rimmer.
+American Baptist preacher and anti-evolution campaigner William Bell Riley, "The Grand Old Man of Fundamentalism," founder of the World Christian Fundamentals Association and of the Anti-Evolution League of America, was another prominent day-age creationist in the first half of the 20th century, who defended this position in a famous debate with friend and prominent young Earth creationist Harry Rimmer.